Scaling limit of the TASEP speed process

 Above we used the inequality $\big|\sum_{m=1}^k\lambda_m-\rho \big|\leq \big|\sum_{m=1}^4\lambda_m-\rho \big|+|\lambda_1-\rho|$, valid for all $k\in\{1,2,3,4\}$ because the convex function $|x-\rho|$ achieves its maximum at an endpoint of an interval.
 Substitute \eqref{eq30} into \eqref{eq10} to obtain the desired estimate \eqref{tr}.
 The proof of the lemma is complete. \end{proof}

-We introduce notation for discretizing continuous customer classes in an interval.
+We introduce notation for discretizing continuous customer classes.
 Let $\mu_0\geq 1$ and $\en\in\N$.
 Define \be \ee The interval $[-\mu_0,\mu_0]$ remains fixed in the calculations while $\en$ varies, but the dependence on $\en$ will also be typically suppressed from the notation.
-Note the bound on the size of $\cE$: \be |\cE| =i_{max}-i_{min}+1 \le 2^{M+1}\mu_0+1. \ee For $|\cE|$ different customer classes define the vector $\bar{\lambda}^{M,N}=(\lambda_1^{M,N},\dotsc,\lambda_{|\cE|}^{M,N})$ of Bernoulli densities that are small perturbations of density $\tfrac12$, with coordinates
+Note the bound on the size of $\cE$: \be |\cE| =i_{max}-i_{min}+1 \le 2^{M+1}\mu_0+1. \ee For $|\cE|$ different customer classes define the vector $\bar{\lambda}^{M,N}=(\lambda_1^{M,N},\dotsc,\lambda_{|\cE|}^{M,N})$ of Bernoulli densities that are small perturbations of density $\tfrac{1+v}2$: